aeminium-labs/solana-nft-monitor/.github/ISSUE_TEMPLATE/request-a-new-collection-listing.md

 **Magic Eden URL:** Add the Magic Eden page here, or delete this line if the collection isn't listed there.
 **Solanart URL:** Add the Solanart page here, or delete this line if the collection isn't listed there.
 **Alpha Art URL:** Add the Alpha Art page here, or delete this line if the collection isn't listed there.
+**Exchange Art URL:** Add the Exchange Art page here, or delete this line if the collection isn't listed there.